kudrom/lupulo/docs/how_to_widget.rst

     :param List requirements: List containing all the keys that the layout must provide.
     :param Object layout: Layout definition of the widget.

+.. js:function:: add_alert(type, text)

+    This function will render at the top of the web page a box displaying the text you pass to it as an argument.

+    :param enum type: string describing the level of relevance of the text, it can be success, info, warning and danger.
+    :param string text: text to display in the box.